Santa Fe Trestle Trail

 (Trail head at DART overflow parking lot.)

 The Great Trinity Forest begins at the Santa Fe Trestle Hike and Bike Trail located across the Dallas Floodway near Corinth Street and Eighth Street.
-The trail can be accessed from Riverfront Boulevard or on the west side of the levees at Santa Fe Street.
-Visit soon and hike or bike the trail!
+The 1.86 mile trail can be accessed from Riverfront Boulevard or on the west side of the levees at Santa Fe Street.

 The concrete trail begins near the DART Rail Station at Eighth Street taking hikers across the floodway past seasonal wetlands, stands of trees, stunning vistas of the floodway, and glimpses of birds that live or migrate through the area.
 At the Santa Fe Railroad Trestle, most visitors are sure to stop and enjoy beautiful views of the Trinity River, the floodway and the City of Dallas.